top of page

 Marketing Your Insights Regarding Emotions

 To be successful, you need to be able to understand settings and scenarios that lead to certain emotions.
 You need to understand context.
 Basically, even if you have the right hard skills for the job, you could fail in the workplace because you lack the ability to acknowledge your triggers that lead to positive and negative outcomes.
+Know yourself.
 Managing emotions is essential for success.

 What is the Right Tone of Voice in a Resume?

-There are many different tones of voice ranging from casual, to knowledgeable, to confident, to straightforward, to humorous, to arrogant.
+There are many different tones of voice ranging from casual, to knowledgeable, to confident, to straightforward, to humorous, to arrogant, and more.
 Generally speaking, our resume writers use a voice that is formal and knowledgeable.
 The decision to use this voice stems from the wording of the job offering.
 If the job description uses a casual tone of voice, we would be inclined to use a voice that is casual and confident.
 The right tone of voice provides insights to your personality profile.

 Connect with human resources to market your personality profile.
 This can be achieved by researching exams such as the one offered by Isabelle Briggs Myers and Catherine Cook Briggs.
-Personality exams illustrate what you would bring to the organization and how you would leverage your personality traits to achieve the successful completions of your responsibilities.
+Personality exams illustrate what you would bring to the organization and how you would leverage your personality traits to achieve the successful completion of your responsibilities.
 Learn as much as possible about the position and determine how well your motivational variables align with the responsibilities of the job opening.

 Get the Most Out of Your Job Summary